 Discover more about Life in the Sixth Form here.

-In the Sixth Form, pupils select 4 A Level subjects, tailoring their education to their interests and talents.
+In the Sixth Form, pupils usually select 3 A Level subjects, sometimes 4 if it is advisable to do so if they are considering particular professional courses, for example medicine, at certain universities.
+Students tailor their education to their interests, talents and aspirations.
 Downe House offers the opportunity to study subjects that pupils may not have come across before.

-Watch the videos below to meet our current Upper Sixth and learn about their experience of these new subjects.
+Watch the videos below to hear from last year’s Upper Sixth as they discuss their experience of studying these new subjects.

 Downe House offers a multitude of opportunities throughout the Sixth Form to help expand your learning beyond the curriculum and to prepare our graduates to be World Ready.

-Along with the extensive World Ready Programme, The Ivy House leadership award and Mini MBA help to build confidence, ownership and resilience, teaching you key leadership skills to stand out as an exceptional candidate.
-Pupils can study abroad with our popular Global Schools’ Exchange Programme, with schools available in Japan, India, Australia, Sweden, South Africa, the USA and more.
+Along with the extensive World Ready Programme, The Ivy House leadership award and Mini MBA help to build confidence, ownership and resilience, teaching key leadership skills to stand out as exceptional candidates.
+Pupils also have access to our Global Internships Programme – a unique and rewarding experience to explore an array of job areas and work cultures in different countries and sectors.
+Students can also study abroad with our popular Global Schools’ Exchange Programme, with schools available in Japan, India, Australia, Sweden, South Africa, the USA and more.
 The Elective Programme challenges the intellectually curious, allowing pupils to study an entirely bespoke programme and select topics that interest them the most.

 Girls from the Upper Sixth leave us to take up places at top universities across the world, including the US and Canada.
-This year, over 26% went on to read STEM subjects with Politics, International Relations, Economics, Business, Modern Languages, English and creative and performing arts courses also being very well represented.
-With 98% of the grades at A Level and Pre-U being A* to B, and 84% of all grades being A*/A. See the full list of University destinations and courses here.
+In 2022, 89% took up places offered at their first choice universities, with 82% heading to Russell Group universities and 29% to QS World Top 50.
+Many students (24%) went on to read STEM subjects including 10% reading Medicine and Medical Sciences, with Politics, Economics and Management, as well as creative and performing arts courses also being very well represented.
+92% of the grades at A Level and Pre-U were A* to B, and 75% of all grades were A*/A. See the full list of University destinations and courses here.